TaranUbbi/filter-image-processor/README.md

 Debugging edge cases in nested loops and array bounds

 ## Why This Project Matters
-This project demonstrates foundational computer science concepts used in real-world graphics and image processing systems, including:
+Demonstrates foundational computer science concepts used in real-world graphics and image processing systems, including:

 - Pixel-level data manipulation
 - Memory-aware programming in C